My Social Security number is incorrect on my credit report. How can I get this fixed?

 While an incorrect Social Security number (SSN) on your report could be a sign of fraud, usually it is simply the result of a typographical error or a misread credit application form.

-To help protect you from identity theft, Experian does not list your correct Social Security number on your personal credit report.
-However, Experian does list all other Social Security numbers reported as belonging to you.
+To help protect you from identity theft, Experian does not list your actual SSN on your personal credit report.
+Experian does, however, list all incorrect SSNs reported as belonging to you.

 If you are unsure as to which of your creditors reported the variation, you can call the toll-free telephone number provided on your credit report for additional assistance.
 If the variation is not associated with one of your accounts, Experian can delete it upon your request.
-Learn more about How to Dispute Credit Report Information.

 Thanks for asking.